 Some students have considered delaying their application a year or more; the sophomore year is a good time to think about this option.
 Experience shows that admissions committees value a well-thought out decision to delay and consider it a sign of a mature and thoughtful approach to reaching your career goals.

 - Attend Fall (September) & Spring (January) Applicant Meetings to become familiar with the application process.

 - Map out your personal application timeline.
-When will you take the admissions exam (when will pre-requisite courses be complete)?
+When will you take the relevant admissions exam (if required)?
+When will prerequisite courses be complete?
 When will you be applying to programs?